plainquire/plainquire/README.md

 ## Interception

-Creation of sort expression can be intercepted via `IPropertySortQueryableInterceptor`.
+Creation of sort expression can be intercepted via `ISortQueryableInterceptor`.

 An example can be found in the test code [InterceptorTests](https://github.com/fschick/Plainquire/blob/main/Schick.Plainquire.Sort.Tests/Tests/EntitySort/InterceptorTests.cs)